vuestorefront/storefront-ui/apps/docs/components/components/select.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A select is an input that allows the user to choose from a set of options.
+Uses native html `<select>` tag.
+Used for forms or as a global setting, e.g. language, location.
 ---
 # Select

-A select is an input that allows the user to choose from a set of options.
-Uses native html `<select>` tag.

-Used for forms or as a global setting, e.g. language, location.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 For a few options use [Radio](radio.html) component instead of Select.
 For very long set of options think about using Combobox component.

-<Generate />

 ## Props

 | Prop name    | Type            | Default value | Possible values                        |